What could you do, to nurture your inner child today?

 I am an experienced Psychosexual Therapist and Relationship Therapist, with a Diploma in Relationship Counselling (DiRC) & a Diploma in Sex & Relationship Therapy (DipSRT), gained from Relationships Scotland, Edinburgh.
 As such, I am qualified to see couples or Individuals who are experiencing difficulties in their relationships or would like to explore, change and/or enhance their current situation or who feel their relationships have reached crisis point.

-My Sex Therapy practice can help with sexual dysfunction, such as (but not limited to): erectile dysfunction; delayed ejaculation; lack of intimacy; painful sex; vulval pain; vaginismus; porn use that impacts you and/or your relationship negatively.
+My Sex Therapy practice, aligned with Somatic Experiencing® can help with sexual dysfunction, such as (but not limited to): erectile dysfunction; delayed ejaculation; lack of intimacy; painful sex; vulval pain; vaginismus; porn use that impacts you and/or your relationship negatively.

-Key themes I see in practice include subjects such as: anxiety; affairs; depression; family issues; feeling overwhelmed; financial worries; lack of connection; lack of intimacy; life changes and loss (such as bereavement – including pets, illness, menopause, redundancy); low self-esteem; porn addiction; sex addiction; stress; trauma.
+Key themes I see in practice include subjects such as: anxiety; affairs; depression; family issues; feeling overwhelmed; financial worries; lack of connection; lack of intimacy; life changes and loss (such as bereavement – including pets, illness, menopause, redundancy); low self-esteem; issues around porn usage; issues around sex; stress; trauma; accidents; chronic pain.

 I believe the best therapy happens when the relationship between Client and Therapist clicks and when the Client comes with an open mind and the willingness to discover.
-I firmly believe my Clients already have the answers they seek resolution to – they just need to space and the right environment, in which to hear or see or feel these answers.
+I firmly believe the body holds the answers to the resolution we seek – we just need the space and the right environment, in which to hear or see or feel these answers.
+In Somatic Experiencing® we use various channels to listen; understand and resolve discomfort, in the form of SIBAM Sensation; Image; Behaviour; Affect and Meaning.

-I am currently practicing online and via telephone and my consultations are 50 minutes long and cost £65.
+I am currently practicing online and via telephone and my consultations are one hour long and cost £75.
 Often weekly sessions work well, but this arrangement can be more flexible if this does not suit your situation.
 And, you may only want to come for one session.
 I currently use the Zoom platform for online sessions and have successfully completed an 80+ hours Certificate in Online and Telephone Counselling from the Counselling Tutor.

-I am a member of the following professional bodies: COSCA; BACP and COSRT and as such, I model my Practice on their ethical guidelines.
+I am a member of the following professional bodies: SEAUK.org; COSRT & BACP and as such, I model my Practice on the ethical guidelines laid out between the various membership bodies.

-If you have a complaint about my service which you believe breaches COSCA’s code of ethics, I would be happy to discuss with you in the first instance or you can contact the organisation directly at www.cosca.org.uk
+If you have a complaint about my service which you believe breaches the BACP or COSRT code of ethics, I would be happy to discuss with you in the first instance or you can contact the organisations directly.

 * More on Somatic Experiencing®